dotnet/wcf/Documentation/scenario-test-guide.md

 **Note:** this is exactly the same script used by the simple auto-starting scenario tests.
 The only difference is that now we are running that script on a different machine than the tests.

-The source code for this self-hosted test program can be found in the project at `src\System.Private.ServiceModel\tools\SelfHostedWcfService`.
-The source code for the WCF services themselves is shared with the IIS-hosted test service found at `src\System.Private.ServiceModel\tools\IISHostedWcfService`.
+The source code for this self-hosted test program can be found in the project at [src\System.Private.ServiceModel\tools\SelfHostedWcfService](https://github.com/dotnet/wcf/tree/master/src/System.Private.ServiceModel/tools/SelfHostedWcfService).
+The source code for the WCF services themselves is shared with the IIS-hosted test service found at [src\System.Private.ServiceModel\tools\IISHostedWcfService](https://github.com/dotnet/wcf/tree/master/src/System.Private.ServiceModel/tools/IISHostedWcfService).

 IIS-Hosted WCF Test Service
 ---------------------------